15 Small Toilet Room Decor Ideas That Feel Surprisingly Luxurious

 Floral Wallpaper with Open Shelves

-I love how a tiny toilet room can feel collected instead of cramped, and this setup gets it right.
-The soft leafy wallpaper wraps every wall, so the room feels cozy and intentional rather than like an afterthought.
-Open white shelves above the toilet keep the eye moving upward, which makes the narrow space feel taller.
 Stacked white and taupe towels add that spa-like softness, while the woven basket, ceramic vase, and amber bottle keep it from feeling too stiff.
-Even the bronze toilet paper holder adds warmth.
-If I were copying this look, I’d stick to a tight palette of cream, brown, and muted green so the pattern feels calm instead of busy.
+Even the bronze toilet paper holder does its job of looking good.
+If I were copying this look, I’d stick to a tight palette of cream, brown, and muted green so the pattern feels calm.

 Deep Green, Tiny Powder Room